muazahmed10/react-appointment-app/README.md

 ## Running the project locally

-1. Ensure you have installed NodeJS and run ```NPM install``` to install its dependencies
+1. Ensure you have installed NodeJS and run ```NPM install``` to install its dependencies.
-2. Run ```NPM start```
+2. Run ```npm start```
-3. The application will be shown in browser
+3. The application will be shown in browser with port 3000, ensure the port is not in used by any other app in your local machine.
-4. In order to fully functional, you need to install the express-app as it acts as the backend of the project backed with MySQL database
+4. In order to make this app fully functional, you need to install the express-app as it acts as the backend of the project.
 5. If you face any trouble, please try to ask [here](google.com) before asking anyone else.
 6. Hope this helps you well.
-Enjoy yourself in getting hand dirty learning ReactJS or Javascript
+Enjoy yourself in getting hand dirty learning ReactJS or Javascript.

 ## Sending Feedback